birendpatel/lemon/README.md

 By default, Lemon will be installed in the `/usr/local/bin` directory.
 You can change this path by using the `INSTALL_PATH` makefile variable.

-The Lemon compiler can highlight user errors and warnings in a variety of colours.If your terminal supports colour output, you can install Lemon with `sudo make install CFLAGS+=-DCOLOURS`.

 # License

 This project is licensed under the GNU General Public License v3.0.
 You may find a copy of this license in this project's root directory.